StingraySoftware/HENDRICS/README.md

   -r RMF, --rmf RMF  rmf file used for calibration
   -o, --overwrite    Overwrite; default: no
 ```
-For I/O, I mostly use native Python `pickle` format.
-This is _very_ slow (It might take some minutes to load some files).
-I will eventually use some different file format like NetCDF as I do in my other codes.
-In this particular case, I valued portability over rapidity.
+For I/O, MaLTPyNT looks if the `netCDF4` library is installed.
+If it's found in the system, files will be saved in this format.
+Otherwise, the native Python `pickle` format format will be used.
+This format is _much_ slower (It might take some minutes to load some files) and files will be bigger, but this possibility ensures portability.

 ### 1. Loading event lists
 Starting from cleaned event files, we will first save them in `MaLTPyNT` format (a pickle file basically).
 For example, I'm starting from two event lists called `002A.evt` and `002B.evt`, containing the cleaned event lists from a source observed with NuSTAR's `FPMA` and `FPMB` respectively.